DiffstarPop: A generative physical model of galaxy star formation history: Results

 \section{Results}

-In \S\ref{subsec:diffstarpop_model}, we gave an overview of how the \DstarPop parameters $\psisfh$ can be used to make predictions for the galaxy--halo PDF, $P(\thetasfh\vert\thetamah).$ In developing the functional forms used to define \DstarPop, we aimed to capture the minimally-flexible model that could robustly capture two key summary statistics of the galaxy--halo PDF, particularly: \ben \item $P(\Mstar\vert\Mh, \zobs)$, the stellar-to-halo-mass PDF as a function of redshift, for all galaxies; \item $P({\rm sSFR}\vert\Mstar, \zobs)$, the PDF of specific star formation rates, ${\rm sSFR}\equiv\log_{10}\Mstardot/\Mstar,$ as a function of stellar mass and redshift, either for centrals or satellite galaxies. \een In this section, we give some example demonstrations of the results of fitting \DstarPop to the target PDFs.
-Specifically, we show results for the \um , \tng, and \galcus simulations using the in-situ star formation history, and show sSFR PDF results only for central galaxies.
+In \S\ref{subsec:diffstarpop_model}, we gave an overview of how the \DstarPop parameters $\psisfh$ can be used to make predictions for the galaxy--halo PDF, $P(\thetasfh\vert\thetamah).$ In this section, we give some example demonstrations of the results of fitting \DstarPop to the target PDFs: \ben \item $P(\Mstar\vert\Mh, \zobs)$, the stellar-to-halo-mass PDF as a function of redshift, for all galaxies; \item $P({\rm sSFR}\vert\Mstar, \zobs)$, the PDF of specific star formation rates, ${\rm sSFR}\equiv\log_{10}\Mstardot/\Mstar,$ as a function of stellar mass and redshift, either for centrals or satellite galaxies. \een Specifically, we show results for the \um , \tng, and \galcus simulations using the in-situ star formation history, and show sSFR PDF results only for central galaxies.
+To find the best-fit value, we minimize the summed mean squared error between all target PDFs and their corresponding predicted PDFs.
 In Appendix~\ref{diffstarpop_fitter_appendix}, we give a technical account of our probabilistic and differentiable techniques for fitting the parameters $\psisfh$ to the target PDFs, and show a wider range of comparisons for each simulation we compare to, including fits to the in-plus-ex-situ \um and \galcus runs (\S\ref{sec:exsitu}), sSFR fits for satellite galaxies for all five simulation runs (\S\ref{sec:satellites}), and some results on the best-fit relations predicted by \DstarPop in each simulation (\S\ref{sec:bestfit_diffpop}).

 In Figure~\ref{fig_pdf_mstar_um}, we show a comparison between \um and the best-fitting \DstarPop for the stellar-to-halo-mass PDF.
 The x-axis in each panel is stellar mass at each time/redshift $\Mstar(\tobs),$ and the y-axis is $P(\Mstar\vert\Mh,\zobs),$ the PDF of stellar mass conditioned on the value of halo mass at the observed redshift, $\Mh( \zobs);$ different panels show results for galaxies at different redshift.
 Within each panel, different colored histograms show comparisons for different halo masses, as indicated in the legend; shaded histograms show the stellar-to-halo-mass PDF in \um, and dashed lines show the best-fitting \DstarPop model.
 In Figure~\ref{fig_ssfr_pdf_um}, we show a similar comparison but for $P({\rm sSFR}\vert\Mstar, \zobs),$ where ${\rm sSFR}\equiv\log_{10}(\Mstardot/\Mstar),$ is the specific star formation rate at $\Mstar(\zobs)$.